VestLedger/vestledger-ui/src/ui/README.md

-# DealSphere UI Library
+# VestLedger UI Library

-A centralized, type-safe UI component library for the DealSphere application.
+A centralized, type-safe UI component library for the VestLedger application.
 Built on top of NextUI with custom styling that follows the luxurious, tech-forward, and energetic design system.

 ## 🎨 Design Principles